Is TFA Right For My Loved One?

 Explore our regions for more information.

-To help ease the transition from college or another job into the corps, TFA offers need-based transitional funding packages to eligible corps members.
-Packages are designed to assist with costs including travel to training and to the community where you'll teach, relocation expenses, and testing and initial certification fees.
+To help ease the transition from college or another job into the corps, TFA offers all corps members a baseline stipend in Transitional Financial Support.
+In addition, we offer Need-Based Financial Support packages to eligible corps members.
+Our Transitional Financial Support is designed to assist with costs including travel to the community where your loved one will teach, relocation expenses, and testing and initial certification fees.

-Housing is provided for the summer training that all incoming corps members attend.
-During summer training, corps members have the opportunity to utilize helpful resources and leverage regional team members to locate their own housing in the community where they will teach in the fall.
+Teach For America will not directly provide housing.
+Corps members have the opportunity to utilize helpful resources and leverage their regional team members to locate their own housing in the community where they will teach in the fall.

 Preparing to Teach